 Now if you can handle him taking pieces but not the whole cake, what you can have is something quite satisfying.
 That’s why, if this is the case, you must always observe Rule four.

 Never fall in love with a straight man.

-The straight man will very rarely jump the fence to rainbow side completely.
-If that is a risk you’re willing to take, simply don’t place expectations and you won’t de disappointed.
+The straight man will very rarely jump the fence to the rainbow side completely.
+If that is a risk you’re willing to take, simply don’t place expectations, and you won’t be disappointed.

 Always remember that in any kind of relationship, your heart only gets hurt as much as you let it.